 Missing People is the only national charity supporting missing children, missing adults and their families.
-We have 25 years’ experience of working with police forces to find and safeguard missing people, and more than 5 years’ experience of working on behalf of local authorities and police to deliver support when children and adults return from being missing through delivery of Return Home Interviews in England and Wales (known as Return Discussions in Scotland) and Prevention Interviews (Safe and Well Checks) for children, young people and adults.
+We have 30 years’ experience of working with police forces to find and safeguard missing people, and more than 6 years’ experience of working on behalf of local authorities and police to deliver support when children and adults return from being missing.

 “Safeguarding and promoting the welfare of children is a key duty on local authorities and requires effective joint working between agencies and professionals.
 When a child goes missing or runs away they are at risk.
 Safeguarding children therefore includes protecting them from this risk.
 Local authorities are responsible for protecting children whether they go missing from their family home or from local authority care.”